PROTECTING THE ENVIRONMENT

 In 2022 we joined with Pentlands Eco Network, the Village Green and other volunteers, including Susan Webber (MSP), clearing litter in Roley’s Wood in Currie.
 We made some interesting discoveries – a traffic cone, a road sign, a plastic cricket bat and a shoe – just the one shoe.
 Did someone hop home?

 Then in 2023 we worked again with Pentlands Eco Network and Village Green to establish an orchard of 25 fruit trees in George V Park in Currie, serving to enhance the local environment for the benefit of local residents.
 This brought together a host of volunteers and we were helped by Craig Dunlop from Edinburgh City Council, who brought advice – and much-needed wood-chip – and by the local Pentlands Men’s Shed, who provided the signs.
+As a last contribution in November 2023, we participated in raising awareness of Rotary’s work to bring an end to polio across the world by planting 5000 purple crocus corms, purchased by one of our members, to provide a spring display in the Park.

 But that’s not all.
 We now have cherry trees planted in George V Park – a Rotary initiative but carried out by Edinburgh District Council, who offered not only to provide the 12 cherry trees we had planned but also to plant them.
+Later we helped Pentlands Eco Network to plant camassia and crocus bulbs, provided by the Council, across the orchard area (see photos below).

 All of these have been great collaborative community projects and we have welcomed the opportunity to demonstrate our commitment both to supporting the local community and to protecting the environment.